Painter Dmitry Kuznichenko supports Stand by Me project

 DMITRY’S SHORT BIOGRAPHY

-I was born in 1962, in the city of Kharkov, in Ukraine (former Soviet Union).
+I was born in 1962, in the city of Kharkiv, in Ukraine (former Soviet Union).
 Back in those days, my young parents, my Babushka and I lived a few kilometres away from a soap production plant which used the flesh of homeless cats and dogs to brew the soap mix.
 Less than a kilometre in the other direction was a chocolate factory called Red October.
 So, our neighbourhood lived at the mercy of the wind which was to decide for us which smell to inhale.

 Born with a sweet tooth and resilience to offensive odours, I had a shovel in my hands and a Red October chocolate tucked in my mouth, as I was digging my trenches, preparing for another World War to come.